Free History of Valentine’s Day Worksheet for Kids

 Valentine’s Day is celebrated on February 14th in many countries around the world.
 It began to properly be celebrated by the 17th century.

-We absolutely love creating free kids coloring pages, and we either use them as a supplement for a lesson we are studying or just to calm the mood!
-Coloring is a great way for them to refocus and relax.
+We absolutely love creating free printable educational coloring pages, and we either use them as a supplement for a lesson we are studying or just to calm the mood!
+Coloring is a great way for children to refocus and relax.

 What is the story behind Valentine’s Day for kids?